yaswant/lfric_core/documentation/quickstart.rst

 The "extra" directory contains a script which will construct a self-contained development environment on a Debian Linux system.
 It is run as a script to build the environment and then sourced to set up the required environment variables.
-It is not guaranteed to work although it is tested.
+It is not guaranteed to work although it did at one point.
 If nothing else it should codify the requirements outlined below.

 The build system makes use of environment variables to understand the system on which it finds itself.